8 Reasons Why People Drink Soda & 16 Reasons To Give Up Soda Drinking

 High doses of caffeine can cause irritability, restlessness, tension, insomnia, high blood pressure, gastrointestinal disturbance, excessive urination, irregular heartbeat and other side effects.

 If you think diet soda is better think again.
 The poison in diet soda is an artificial sweetener aspartame.
 Aspartame is made up of three chemicals: aspartic acid, phenylalanine, and methanol.
 It is used because it's about 200 times sweeter than table sugar.

-A new health scare erupted over soft drinks recently amid evidence that they may cause serious cell damage.
+A new health scare erupted over soft drinks recently amid evidence that they may cause serious cell damage and accelerate cell aging23.
 Research from a British university suggests a common preservative E211, known as sodium benzoate, found in drinks such as Fanta and Pepsi Max has the ability to switch off vital parts of DNA.

 Sodium benzoate occurs in small amounts naturally in berries, but is used in large quantities to prevent mould in soft drinks.